-But first, like you, we have read advice from all over the internet, some from law firms or law-type people, who espouse all kinds of other ways to send money out of the country.
-Asking a "Chinese friend".
-Illegal!
-Alipay.
-Illegal!
-Paypal.
-Illegal!
-Sending a Chinese bank card overseas and withdrawing from a foreign country.
-Illegal, illegal, illegal!
 Will you end up in prison for the rest of your life if you use any of these channels?
 Probably not.
-But let's make clear: for personal amounts of money, like your salary, China has a perfectly workable system for you to take that money out of the country.
+But let's make clear: China has a perfectly workable system for you to take that money out of the country.
 All they want is proof you've paid tax on it.
-Reasonable.
 Anything else is tax evasion.

 The Way the Government Wants: Prove It, Then Wire It

-You will also need your passport, your foreign account details and the money, which cannot exceed the amount that the tax office document covers.
+You will also need your bank card, your passport and your foreign account details, including the SWIFT code of your bank.
+The amount of money that you plan to transfer cannot exceed the amount that the tax office document covers.

 The bank teller will absolutely love it if you forget one of these things, so be diligent and make sure you go in prepared.

-If you have paid tax on your income and done everything above board, you can normally send up to 50,000usd per year, though it will require a conversion fee because China doesn't want rmb leaving China.
-This limit has also been known to change from bank to bank, and sometimes just not exist at all.
+If you have paid tax on your income and done everything above board, you can send the full amount of your yearly net income abroad without any limitations.
 If you are using the same bank in both China and abroad (like HSBC), the transfer may even be instant.

 Take Cash on the Plane

-Finally, there is cash-in-the-bag.
+Then there is cash-in-the-bag.
 The rules here are clear.
-Both Chinese and non-Chinese citizens are allowed to take up to 5,000usd or the equivalent in foreign currency out of China each time they leave.
-Unless you leave twice within 15 days, triggering a new limit of just 1,000usd or foreign currency equivalent.
+Both Chinese and non-Chinese citizens are allowed to take up to USD 5,000 or the equivalent in foreign currency out of China each time they leave.
+Unless you leave twice within 15 days, triggering a new limit of just USD 1,000 or foreign currency equivalent.
 Any more, and it's got to be declared at customs.

 So, to recap.
 If you want to get money out of mainland China, you've got to prove how you earned it and show you've paid tax on it.
 Anything else is considered tax evasion and is illegal.